dice-project/DICE-Deployment-Service/doc/Cloudify-FCO.md

     ssh_key_filename: 'cfy-manager'
     agents_user: 'ubuntu'

-Values of public ip and user can be obtained in Flexiant's control panel.
+Values of public IP and user can be obtained in Flexiant's control panel.
 In the *Security Settings*, we need to enable security by setting the following
 keys:

     security_enabled: true
+    ssl_enabled: true
     admin_username: admin
     admin_password: ADMIN_PASS